yxm0513/AirwallexTest/README.md

  - verify other actions(PUT/GET/UPDATE/DELETE) to this URL.

 Finally, I didn't touch mocha/chai much before, however, it should be a good start.
+Kindly leave some comments, no matter for anything missing in the implemantation, or how to desgin, implement better,  if it's possible:)

 Hope I can div into them deeply in future.